KonduitAI/konduit-serving/python/tests/README.md

 # Tests
-This article discusses the tests for Konduit's Python SDK.
+The following is a quick discussion of the test files for Konduit's Python SDK.

 ## Pipeline steps